MarcDragt/db-sketch-benchmark/README.md

 mvn clean compile assembly:single
 ```
 The benchmark results are now output to the console.
 The settings can be changed in the `Main.java` file.
+The configuration of the run is determined by the variables `dataSize`, `querySize`, `dataset`, `numberOfDistincts`, `parameters`, and `sketchFactory`.
+The `dataSize` and `querySize` variables are integers determining the size of the inserted dataset and the size of the queried dataset.
+The String variable `dataset` determines what type of dataset is used in the benchmark, with the `numberOfDistincts` potentially limiting the number of unique elements.
+The `Object[][] parameters` takes the list of parameter settings that will be passed to the `sketchFactory` to create the sketches.
+All of these variables are required to run the benchmark, and can be set in the `Main.java` file, or any other file that calls the `Benchmark` class.

 ## Using the CAIDA dataset